AzonMedia/guzaba-platform-docs/README.md

 - simultaneous tasks execution - DB queries, API requests (again with coroutines)
 - [SBRM](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) (Scope Based Resource Management) - provides for **automatic transaction rollback** thus avoiding the need to manually catch all cases where an exception can be thrown and manually invoke rollback().
 The same is applied for the Connections management - these are **freed automatically** (taking into account the parent scopes!)
 - nested transactions (emulated with savepoints) - this allows for automatic partial (nested) rollback of the transaction
 - transaction events - callbacks can be added on SAVE, COMMIT, ROLLBACK.
+- ActiveRecord objects rollback on transaction rollback
 - ACL (Access Control List)
 - RBAC (Role-Based Access Control - this is in progress currently)
 - MVC (Model-View-Controller)